Seneca-ICTOER/Intro2C/docs/F-Refinements/algorithms.md

 ---
 id: algorithms
+title: Algorithms
 sidebar_position: 6
-title: Algorithms
-description: An algorithm is the set of rules that define the sequence of operations required to complete the task.
+description: An algorithm is the set of rules that define the sequence of operations required to complete the task
 ---

 # Algorithms